 If replacing a condensing unit or air handler, the system must be manufacturer approved and Air Conditioning, Heating and Refrigeration Institute (AHRI) matched.
-NOTE: Installation of unmatched systems is not allowed.
+NOTE: Installation of unmatched systems is strongly discouraged.

 Outdoor units are approved for operation above 55°F in cooling mode.
 Operation below 55°F requires the use of an approved low ambient kit.

 Note: LAKT01 Low ambient kit cannot be used with outdoor units containing ECM motors.

-Damage to the unit caused by operating the unit in a structure that is not complete (either as part of new construction or renovation) is not covered under the warranty.
+Operating the unit in a structure that is not complete (either as part of new construction or renovation) will void the warranty.